 Last-mile logistics are unpredictable and inefficient.
 Factors such as higher fuel costs and driver shortages can drive last-mile delivery costs up.
 Furthermore, customers are becoming more discerning in an ultra-competitive business landscape, and they increasingly demand full transparency into the last leg of the delivery journey.
 People want to know exactly where the driver is at a given time, and they want their product to arrive precisely at a time that is most convenient to them.

 If you want to implement a winning last-mile delivery strategy for your business, check out these six useful tips.

 Efficiency Through Tracking

 Much of the desired visibility into the last mile from the perspective of both business and end customers can be gleaned through the use of technology to provide last-mile tracking solutions.
-From a business standpoint, real-time visibility into driver location provides metrics that can help to iron out last-mile inefficiencies.
+From a business standpoint, real-time visibility into driver location by using delivery driver GPS that provides metrics that can help to iron out last-mile inefficiencies.
 Furthermore, last-mile tracking can prove a key selling point for customers who appreciate knowing exactly where their driver and goods are at a given point.
 A better delivery experience for customers entails knowing exactly when their product will arrive so that they can complete errands or get on with daily activities without waiting around for a vague estimated delivery time.